 Approximately 60,000 vehicles travel through the Cross and Fullarton Roads intersection each day and it currently experiences travel time delays in peak periods.

 Historical crash data indicates 44 crashes recorded between 2013 and 2017, of which there were 19 casualty crashes.

 The upgrade will:

 - improve network reliability

 - improve economic productivity.

 Early works are planned to start in 2020.

 Please note this image is an artist’s impression for illustrative purposes only, and not a final design.

 Community and stakeholder engagement forms an important part of the planning process.
-DPTI and Jacobs will engage with residents, land owners, business owners and other stakeholders as the preferred option is developed.
+DPTI and the Cross Roads Team will engage with residents, land owners, business owners and other stakeholders as the preferred option is developed.
 We encourage you to have your say while the planning process is underway (see our contact details below).

 If you have any further enquiries or would like to register your interest in the project to receive updates, please